AhoyISki/duat/book/src/quick-settings.md

 # Quick settings

-First of all, before you start anything, you should _try_ to become at least _somewhat_ accutomed to how rust works as a programming language.
+First of all, before you start anything, you should _try_ to become at least _somewhat_ accustomed to how rust works as a programming language.
 If you don't know **anything** at all, the [rust book] is a great place to start learning.

 One of the main aspects that Duat tries to accomplish is an emergent complexity for its features.
-That is, the more you learn about Duat, the easier it becomes to learn new things about Duat.
+That is, the more you learn about Duat, the easier it becomes to learn new things about it.
 Every feature should help you understand other features.

 That being said, here are some quick settings, which should hopefully compose